Here’s a quick primer on how retargeting works, and why you should be doing it well.

 So is retargeting the key to my digital marketing strategy?

 Not entirely.
-Retargeting is effective at converting users because it focuses on people who’ve recently shown interest in making a purchase, but retargeting alone isn’t enough.
+Retargeting is effective at converting users because it focuses on people who’ve recently shown interest in particular products, but retargeting alone isn’t enough.
 It works best as part of a comprehensive digital strategy.
 Why?
 Retargeting is great at conversion optimization, but it doesn’t actually drive traffic to your site.
 Most retail marketers see a high ROI with retargeting since it focuses your advertising spend on your most engaged consumers, but to increase brand awareness and drive demand, you need to be implementing other strategies...

 Find out more tips, tricks, and tools that make up a smart digital marketing strategy here.